wireless-broadband-alliance/RADIUS-VSA/README.md

  - Length of the sub-attribute including the sub-type and sub-length fields

-WBA-Data-Clearing-Provider
+Data-Clearing-Provider

  - A UTF-8 encoded string encoding the identity of the provider of data clearing services.
-The first character of the WBA-Data-Clearing-Provider string is used to encode a namespace identifier.
+The first character of the Data-Clearing-Provider string is used to encode a namespace identifier.
 A single namespace identifier is defined for use in the Financial-Clearing-Provider VSA:
     - “4”  (0x34)	: 	WBAID - This identifier is used to indicate that the remaining characters of the string are used to indicate a WBAID.

 When a receiving entity receives a message with a WBA-Financial-Clearing-Provider attribute and no WBA-Data-Clearing-Provider attribute, it can assume that the organization responsible for providing data clearing service to the sending entity is identical to the organization providing financial clearing service to the sending entity.